Bvngee/bvngee.com/src/content/blog/compile-sway-and-wlroots-together-from-source.md

 ---
-title: Compiling Sway with wlroots from source
+title: Compiling Sway with wlroots from Source
 tags: []
 publishedDate: May 25, 2024
 edits: [